Lesson video

 Plato had a tenacious grasp on the donut.

-You have a tenacious attitude, your attitude is that you are really determined.
+Your attitude is that you're really determined.

 You're not going to give up even when things are getting hard.

-They're always determined to win even if they're losing.
+They're always determined to win, even if they're losing.

-And tenacious perseverance, again, that's if you show tenacious perseverance, you keep going until the very end, even when it's really hard.
+Again, that's if you show tenacious perseverance, you keep going until the very end, even when it's really hard.

 So now pause the video and off you go saying these word pairs aloud.